christroutner/REST2NOSTR/README.md

 # REST2NOSTR Proxy API

 A REST API server that proxies the Nostr WebSocket protocol, enabling JavaScript developers to interact with Nostr relays via familiar REST APIs instead of WebSockets.
+The idea for this app was birthed by [Rik Meijer](https://github.com/rikmeijer) in [this discussion thread](https://github.com/nostr-protocol/nips/issues/1549).

 ## Features